 But housing justice and tenants’ rights groups are rising up and fighting back, protecting Californians from Wiener’s destructive bill and his Big Real Estate patrons.

 Wiener recently attended a UCLA planning and land-use conference in Downtown Los Angeles at the Millennium Biltmore Hotel.
 The L.A.
-Tenants Union and Housing Is A Human were there to confront him, making it clear that SB 827 must be stopped.
+Tenants Union and Housing Is A Human Right were there to confront him, making it clear that SB 827 must be stopped.
 Watch the video of the protest.

 Publicly, Wiener downplays the sizable opposition to his bill, saying it’s a vocal minority.
 That’s clearly not true.

 The Alliance for Community Transit – Los Angeles (ACT-LA), a coalition of 37 affordable housing, tenants rights and transit equity groups, sent a letter to Wiener, opposing SB 827.

 ACT-LA stated: “If SB 827 passes, we stand to lose out on tens of thousands of affordable homes near transit and we are putting families who depend on rent stabilization at greater risk of displacement at a time of severe housing and homelessness crises.”

 The coalition added: “The path to racial and economic justice through city planning starts with listening to the most impacted communities and learning from their experience as they’ve struggled against waves of disinvestment and displacement.”

 The opposition is diverse — and only growing.

 Want to be heard on this issue?
 Contact California State Senator Scott Wiener and tell him you oppose SB 827.